All-Hands-AI/OpenHands/opendevin/runtime/plugins/agent_skills/README.md

 ## Inclusion Criteria

 We are walking a fine line here.
-We DON't want to *wrap* every possible python packages and re-teach agent their usage (e.g., LLM already knows `pandas` pretty well, so we don't really need create a skill that reads `csv` - it can just use `pandas`).
+We DON'T want to *wrap* every possible python package and re-teach the agent their usage (e.g., LLM already knows `pandas` pretty well, so we don't really need to create a skill that reads `csv` files - it can just use `pandas`).

-We ONLY want to add a new skill, when:
+We ONLY want to add a new skill when:

-- Such skill is not easily achievable for LLM to write code directly (e.g., edit code and replace certain line)
+- Such skill is not easily achievable for LLM's to write code directly (e.g., edit code and replace certain lines)
-- It involves calling an external model (e.g., you need to call a speech to text model, editor model for speculative editing)
+- It involves calling an external model (e.g., you need to call a speech-to-text model, editor model for speculative editing)

 ## Intended functionality